d3vilh/raspberry-gateway/README.md

 # Usage
   ## Portainer
-  Visit the Pi's IP address (*e.g. `http://localhost:9000/` , change `localhost` to your Raspberry host ip/name*) it will ask to set new password during the first startup - save the password.
+  Visit the Pi's IP address `http://localhost:9000/`, (*change `localhost` to your Raspberry host ip/name*) it will ask to set new password during the first startup - save the password.

   ## Pi-hole
-  Visit the Pi's IP address (*e.g. `http://localhost/` , change `localhost` to your Raspberry host ip/name*) the default password is `gagaZush` it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L14) `config.yml` file in var `pihole_password`.
+  Visit the Pi's IP address `http://localhost/`, (*change `localhost` to your Raspberry host ip/name*) the default password is `gagaZush` it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L14) `config.yml` file in var `pihole_password`.
 Consider to change it before the installation as security must be secure.

+  ## Technitium DNS Server
+  To access Technitium DNS Web-ui visit the Pi's IP address `http://localhost:5380/`, (*change `localhost` to your Raspberry host ip/name*) the default password is `gagaZush` it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L22) `config.yml` file in var `tech_dns_password`.
+Consider to change it before the installation.

   ## qBittorrent
-  To access qBittorrent Web-ui, visit the Pi's IP address (*e.g. `http://localhost:8090/` , change `localhost` to your Raspberry host ip/name*) with **default credentials** - `admin/adminadmin`, which **must** be changed via web interface on first login.
+  To access qBittorrent Web-ui, visit the Pi's IP address `http://localhost:8090/`, (*change `localhost` to your Raspberry host ip/name*) with **default credentials** - `admin/adminadmin`, which **must** be changed via web interface on first login.
 All the downloaded files will be stored in the `~/qbittorrent/downloads` directory.

   ## WireGuard
-  To access WireGuard Web-ui, visit the Pi's IP address (*e.g. `http://localhost:5000/` , change `localhost` to your Raspberry host ip/name*) with default credentials - `admin/gagaZush`, it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L53) `config.yml` file in var `wireguard_password`.
-Consider to change it before the installation as security must be secure.
+  To access WireGuard Web-ui, visit the Pi's IP address `http://localhost:5000/`, (*change `localhost` to your Raspberry host ip/name*) with default credentials - `admin/gagaZush`, it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L53) `config.yml` file in var `wireguard_password`.
+Consider to change it before the installation.

   ## OpenVPN
-  **OpenVPN and WEB UI** can be accessed on own port (*e.g. `http://localhost:8080` , change `localhost` to your Raspberry host ip/name*), the default user and password is `admin/gagaZush` preconfigured in `config.yml` which you supposed to [set in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L39) `ovpnui_user` & `ovpnui_password` vars, just before the installation.
+  **OpenVPN and WEB UI** can be accessed on own port (*e.g. `http://localhost:8080/` , change `localhost` to your Raspberry host ip/name*), the default user and password is `admin/gagaZush` preconfigured in `config.yml` which you supposed to [set in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L39) `ovpnui_user` & `ovpnui_password` vars, just before the installation.

   All the [**documentation**](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/README.md) and How-to can be found [**here**](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/README.md)